maciejsaw/zapping/README.md

 - HTML & CSS is build and maintained with wonderful [Webflow](http://webflow.io)
 - The core JS code is less then 500 lines and is heavily based on jQuery
 - There's no server side.
 There's no database, the data for the videos is stored directly in DOM and parsed with jQuery
 - Videos are chosen manually and need to be added manually into the list in HTML.
+The HTML list is a separate file that is loaded into the main app.
+This makes it easier to handle, without Webflow.
-I prepared a simple script to parse YouTube page that prepares the video data in the right format for me, so that I can just copy paste the list of videos
+- I prepared a simple script to parse YouTube page that prepares the video data in the right format for me, so that I can just copy paste the list of videos

 ## Mobile app
 - To enable fullscreen experience on mobile devices, users could install a mobile app built with PhoneGap built